mkafonso/schema/README.md

 ## <div id="struct-validation" />Struct Validation

-In this section, we'll explore how to perform validation on Go structs using the go-schema package.
+In this section, we'll explore how to perform validation on Go structs using the go-verify package.
 This allows you to validate and parse data into structured Go types, such as the Person struct defined in the example.

 In the first example, we define a Person struct with Name and Age fields.
 We then create a map containing valid data for a person.
 We use z.ParseStruct to parse the data into a Person struct.
 Since the data is valid and matches the struct's structure, no error is expected.